jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

 #### Session grid
 Shows all SQL Server sessions, each row representing a single session.
 Many applications create multiple connections to SQL Server.
 When there are more than 2000 connections only those connections that are active are shown.

-To show only those sessions that are currently executing,, click **Active only**.
+Shows those sessions that are currently executing when **Active Sessions** is selected.
+Shows system sessions when **System Sessions** is selected.

 ##### Tips for using the Session grid in the Spotlight Client